Dynamics of Inspiraling Dark Energy: Behavior of sound speed

 Now we turn to verifying that the same region of parameter space, which gives large turning rates and suppressed sound speeds, is compatible with the approximations that lead to the formula (\ref{cs_2}).
 To investigate the inequality (\ref{Ineq}), let us consider the ratio: \be r \equiv \frac{4 M_T^2 M_{eff}^2}{\left( M_T^2 + M_{eff}^2 + 4 \Omega^2 \right)^2} \,\,\,\, . \ee Using the leading order expressions (\ref{Msq_as}), together with $\Omega^2 \approx \omega^2 + {\cal O} (\varphi^2)$ \cite{ADGW} and the definition (\ref{k_def}), we find that for small $\varphi$: \be r \approx \frac{\kappa (3 \kappa - 4)}{3 \left( \kappa + 2 \right)^2} \,\,\,\, . \ee Clearly, this expression implies that $r \rightarrow 0$ for $\kappa \rightarrow \frac{4}{3}$\,, whereas $r \rightarrow 1$ for $\kappa \rightarrow \infty$\,.
 It is also easy to realize that $r < 1$ for any $\kappa \in (\frac{4}{3} , \infty)$\,.
 We illustrate the dependence of the ratio $r$ on the parameter $\kappa$ in Figure \ref{r-k}.
 On the left of the Figure, we have chosen a smaller range for $\kappa$, in order to make explicit that $r <\!\!< 1$ in the part of parameter space, relevant for large turning rates and reduced $c_s^2$\,, while on the right of the Figure we have taken a larger range for $\kappa$ to exhibit better the overall shape of the function.
 By comparing Figures \ref{ParSpace} and \ref{r-k}, one can see that the inequality $r <\!\!< 1$\,, and thus (\ref{Ineq}), is well-satisfied numerically in the entire range, for which $\eta_{\perp}^2 \gtrsim 10$\,.
 Finally, note that for small $\varphi$ we have $M_{eff}^2 \approx \omega^2 (\frac{3}{4} \kappa - 1)$\,, which implies that $M_{eff}^2 \rightarrow 0$ in the limit $\kappa \rightarrow \frac{4}{3}$ that corresponds to large turning rates.
 So, to summarize, the use of the approximate formula (\ref{cs_2}) is well-justified in our case.

 In the above considerations, we assumed that the trajectories of our solutions lie in the small field region, as is preferable for the reliability of the effective field-theoretic description.
 However, depending on the initial condition $\varphi_0$\,, our solutions could have large field values at early times.
 Also, there are a number of large-field models in the literature, especially in the context of rapid turning.
 So it is worth investigating the behavior of the ratio (\ref{r_def}), as well as of $M_{eff}^2$\,, for any $\varphi$\,.
 In Appendix \ref{r_of_varphi}, we show that $r$ is small for $\varphi < 1$\,, while $r \sim {\cal O} (1)$ for $\varphi > 1$\,.
 Thus the approximation (\ref{Ineq}) breaks down for large field values.
 Furthermore, $M_{eff}^2$ increases with $\varphi$\,, such that the ratio $M_{eff}^2/\omega^2$ becomes large for $\varphi>1$\,.
 This affirms the choice of initial condition $\varphi_0 < 1$\,, or even $\varphi_0 <\!\!< 1$\,, in order to ensure the validity of the considerations of this Section throughout the entire evolution of a given solution.
-Note, however, that all solutions of \cite{ADGW} reach very fast, with increasing number of e-folds, their asymptotic regime that is characterized by small $\varphi$\,, as we show in Appendix \ref{w_DE}.
+Note, however, that all solutions of \cite{ADGW} reach very fast, with increasing number of e-folds, their asymptotic regime that is characterized by small $\varphi$\,, as we show in Appendix \ref{w_DE}.\footnote{Interestingly, although in this regime our equation-of-state parameter is very close to $-1$ as in \cite{ASSV}, our reduced $c_s$ has different characteristics than theirs; we will discuss those differences in Section \ref{Discussion}.}